neutron-org/neutron-docs/docs/neutron/dao/params.md

 ### Deposit

 The deposit amount is **1000 NTRN**.
 The user (or smart contract) must deposit 1000 NTRN to submit a proposal.
 The deposit is refunded according to the deposit refund policy.
-The deposit refund policy is "only_passed."
-It means that the deposit is refunded during the execution of the proposal if it's passed.
+The deposit refund policy, "only_passed," means the deposit is refunded if the proposal passes and is executed.
 If a proposal is rejected explicitly or hasn't got a quorum, the deposit stays on the pre-propose module's balance, and the DAO can withdraw it eventually.

 ### Proposal submission restrictions